 INVERNESS, Scotland – Phil Mickelson was supposed to be at the Vatican with his wife and daughter on Thursday.

-Instead, after cutting short his family holiday in Italy, he was at the Scottish Open preparing for a shot at a fifth major title at next week's British Open.
+Instead, after cutting short his family holiday in Italy, he found himself at the Scottish Open, attempting to play his way out of a bad run going into next week's British Open.

-Mickelson shot a 1-over 73 in his first round on the links course at Castle Stuart and was 11 shots behind leader Francesco Molinari of Italy.
+Mickelson shot a 1-over 73 in his first round on the links course at Castle Stuart and was 11 strokes behind early leader Francesco Molinari of Italy.